davlloyd/devops-bootcamp-anz-2day/README.md

  - [CloudFoundry CLI](http://docs.cloudfoundry.org/devguide/installcf/) - install it from CloudFoundry.org or homebrew.
  - [Slack](http://slack.com) - we'll invite you.
  - [Trello](http://trello.com) - sign up for an account.
- - [Google Hangouts](http://hangouts.google.com) - make sure you have a working Google account and that you can join Hangouts.
  - [Python 2.7](https://www.python.org/downloads/release/python-2710/) - preinstalled on MacOS and your Linux VM.

 * *Required reading*